 11 – 11:45am

 Becky Hardy has had a lifelong passion for butterflies, which has led to countless hours of interaction with and observation of these beautiful, complex creatures.
-Over the years, Becky has observed, researched and reared thousands of butterflies across a variety of species.
-She has presented to multiple organizations about butterflies, and her presentation at the 2023 Sedona Hummingbird Festival was a crowd favorite.
-As Northern Arizona Audubon Society’s education chair, Becky shares her enthusiasm and passion for butterflies by facilitating field trips and citizen science events.
-She has participated in several North American Butterfly Association (NABA) butterfly counts, most recently as the sector leader for Dead Horse Ranch State Park.
+When she moved to Arizona, Becky expanded her passion to include birds and the plants that support butterflies and birds.
+Today Becky devotes her time to making the Verde Valley a better place for butterflies and birds: she is a birding guide and education chair for Northern Arizona Audubon Society, and she has founded the non-profit Butterfly Enthusiasts of Northern Arizona.
+Becky has participated in several North American Butterfly Association (NABA) butterfly counts, most recently as the sector leader for Dead Horse Ranch State Park.
 In 2023, she observed a butterfly species that had never been recorded in the Verde Valley before.

 Saturday Speakers